THIS HALF TERM OUR LEARNING CHALLENGE IS...

 In Year 1 we suggest the Homework framework for each week is:

 - Reading to and listening to your children read (10 minutes or more each day).
-This includes ensuring that your child reads and listens to wide range of text types (comics, poetry, magazines, information books etc).
+This includes ensuring that your child reads and listens to wide range of text types.

-- Maths challenge – can you help your child to write the numbers 1-20 in words (one, two, three etc)
+- Maths Challenge – Can you teach your child to write the numbers 1-20 as words?